allmaps/allmaps/packages/project/README.md

 Projections are handled by the [Proj4js](https://github.com/proj4js/proj4js) library.
 This package this supports any projection (or more generally, coordinate reference system or CRS) supported by Proj4js.

-Within the Allmaps project, this module is used a.o. in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two places where we transform and project a IIIF image from the 'resource' space of the image to the 'projected geospatial' space of a map projection (in most cases WebMercator), using the Ground Control Points and transformation type defined in the map's Georeference Annotation.
+Within the Allmaps project, this module is used a.o. in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two places where we transform a IIIF image from the 'resource' space of the image to the 'projected geospatial' space of a map projection (in most cases WebMercator), using the Ground Control Points and transformation type defined in the map's Georeference Annotation.

 ## How it works